Published Oct 12, 2024

 It’s important to understand the warning signs of prostate cancer so that it can be caught early.
 Most early prostate cancers don’t show symptoms and are found through blood tests (PSA) or digital rectal exams (DRE).
 But understanding what a prostate cancer symptom may look like is important.

-Here are five prostate cancer signs you should watch out for:
+Here are five early signs of prostate cancer you should watch out for:

 1. Issues with Urinating